 Thus, according to the definition currently in force, a Stock Option Plan should meet the following conditions (click on each condition to read the explanations):

-Thus, under this type of program a right is granted to acquire or even to receive securities (i.e. shares of the company) free of charge.
+Thus, under this type of program a right is granted to the participants for acquiring or even for receiving securities (i.e. shares of the company) free of charge.
+The participants can also receive the right to purchase the shares at a preferential price (at a given discount from the market value).
 Let’s see further who can be granted such rights.

 We understand from here that the right to purchase the securities can be granted to the employees, but also to the directors/members of the Board of that company.
 Furthermore, it may even be granted to employees or directors of other companies affiliated with the company in which the share plan is initiated.